j-sieben/PIT/Doc/installing_pit.md

 ## Installing PIT

 PIT installation is straight forward: Simply call a script file and off you go.
-There is one thing to keep in mind: PIT is designed such that it can be used in a mandatory aware software.
+There is one thing to keep in mind: PIT is designed such that it can be used in a mandator aware software.
 This means that in a normal installation one user ownes the PIT software itself, whereas a second user uses the software.
 It's possible to make owner and user one and the same.
 In this case, PIT is installed and used in the same schema.
 Therefore, the installation scripts expects two schemata, the first for the owner of PIT, the second for the respective user.

 As with any software that contains umlauts etc, it's advisable to store the files in UTF-8 encoding.
 This requires you to take care that this encoding does not get corrupt when editing the script files.
 But there's another thing to keep in mind: Before starting SQL*Plus to install PIT, you need to make sure that your environment is set to UTF-8 as well.
 This is achieved by setting environment variable NLS_LANG to a value of AMERICAN_AMERICA.AL32UTF8.
 It doesn't matter really which language and territory you choose as long as you make sure that the last parameter is AL32UTF8.